-The small forward position is one of the toughest to make any real determinations with just using a strict numerical comparison.
+The small forward position is one of the toughest to use a strict numerical comparison alone to make any real determinations.
 The role is so varied at the college level that it’s hard to say where players will end up position-wise in the NBA.
 Also, some guys on this list played more of an undersized 4 in college due to team personnel.
 Still, on an individual basis, you can look to the past two drafts to see some players who were in similar situations in college.

 |Andrew Wiggins (2014)||6'8||200||19||20.8||44.8||34.1||56.3||7.1||1.4||1.9||53.8|

 |K.J.
 McDaniels (2014)||6'6||200||21||20.3||45.9||30.4||56.6||8.4||1.4||1.9||40.2|